Chicago Bears: Mike Glennon Will Be The Answer At QB

 All of that being said, doubting Glennon is completely expected as well.
 Anytime an unproven player gets the kind of money that Glennon received, doubts arise.
 Despite those doubts, Glennon will impress Bears fans with his talent and still has plenty of potential to work his way into with consistent playing time.

-Expect to see Glennon come into Chicago and make an immediate impression on the fan base.
-He likely won’t lead the Bears to the playoffs this season, but in the next two or three years Chicago will be back on the map.
+Expect to see Glennon come to Chicago and make an immediate impression on the fan base.
+He likely won’t lead the Bears to the playoffs this season, but in the next two or three years, Chicago will be back on the map.

 Do you think the Chicago Bears made a good move by signing Mike Glennon?
 Can he lead the Bears back to the playoffs?
 Let us know your thoughts in the comment box below!